kmushegi/connect4/nqueens/readme.txt

 Artificial Intelligence
 November 14, 2016

-In the nqueens folder, our code is in aqueens.cpp and the executable isa queens.
+In the nqueens folder, our code is in aqueens.cpp and the executable is aqueens.

 To run, navigate to the nqueens folder, then in the command line type: